The pandemic’s impact on employee retention

 The good news?
 The “old days” of onboarding – an arduous, time-consuming paper process fraught with inefficient workflows, potential compliance risk and other antiquated methods – are over.
 Gone for good, if we really want to get down to brass tacks.

 For the betterment of employee onboarding, we must lean into the digital transformation at hand.
-When onboarding processes are automated at scale, HR and leaders alike will be empowered (and excited!) to deliver meaningful, consistent experiences that truly set the stage to focus on your people and not the process itself.
+When the onboarding process is automated at scale, HR and leaders alike will be empowered (and excited!) to deliver meaningful, consistent experiences that truly set the stage to focus on your people and not the process itself.

 The changing dynamics of today’s world of work include: